 Parth Samthaan Birthday Special!
-Erica Fernandes Or Niti Taylor, Who Makes BEST Jodi With Parth?
+Erica Fernandes Or Niti Taylor, Who Makes The BEST Jodi With Parth?

-The youth sensation and handsome hunk, Parth Samthaan is one of the most successful, talented and popular actors with the major female following from all over the world.
-Parth has been first runner-up of Pantaloons Fresh Face 2012.
-He has also done a few advertisements for brands like Close-up and Coca-Cola.
-Parth was a part of episodic series like Life OK's Savdhaan India, MTV India's Webbed, Bindass' Yeh Hai Aashiqui and Zing's Pyaar Tune Kya Kiya.
+The youth sensation and handsome hunk, Parth Samthaan is one of the most successful, talented and popular actors with a major female following from all over the world.
+Parth was the first runner-up of Pantaloons Fresh Face 2012 and has also done a few advertisements for brands like Close-up and Coca-Cola.
+He was a part of the episodic series like Life OK's Savdhaan India, MTV India's Webbed, Bindass' Yeh Hai Aashiqui and Zing's Pyaar Tune Kya Kiya.
 He bagged his first lead role in Channel V India's Best Friends Forever in which he played the role of Prithvi Sanyal.
 It was Kaisi Yeh Yaariyan that got him recognition in which he played the role of Manik.
-Currently, he is working in Kasautii Zindagii Kay 2 as Anurag Basu.
+Currently, he is seen in Kasautii Zindagii Kay 2 as Anurag Basu.
 In his shows, he has been paired opposite many beautiful actresses like Niti Taylor, Erica Fernandes, Hina Khan and Aamna Sharif, but his pairing opposite Niti and Erica were loved the most.

 Parth & Niti In Kaisi Yeh Yaariyan